Forever Jolly Winter Hollies

 (USDA Hardiness Zone: 5-9; Height x Width: 5-7 feet x 10-12 feet)

 Truly golden boxwood-like foliage is the hallmark of this favorite Japanese holly.
-The golden outer foliage looks great all season and is complimented by red-, orange- and purple-flowered ornamentals in spring, summer and fall.
+The golden outer foliage looks great all season and is complemented by red-, orange- and purple-flowered ornamentals in spring, summer and fall.
 Black berries develop on the shrubs in fall, but these offer little visual interest.
 The more sun this holly is given, the more golden and full the foliage becomes.
 Don’t be deceived by its compact size at purchase; ‘Drops of Gold’ grows to be quite large and broad over time.

 (USDA Hardiness Zone: 6-9; Height x Width: 4-10 feet x 1-3 feet)

-Few shrubs reach to the sky as well as the uniformly upright ‘Sky Pencil’.
+Few shrubs reach up to the sky as well as the uniformly upright ‘Sky Pencil’.
 The popular evergreen shrub is revered for its architecturally clean verticality, and it looks super all year long.
 The all-male variety bears no fruit, but its fine, glossy, rich green foliage never stops looking good as long as plants are provided full sun and slightly acid soil with average to good drainage.
 This is a shrub that does not appreciate high wind, so plant it in a somewhat protected location.

 (USDA Hardiness Zone: 4-8; Height x Width: 4-7 feet x 3-5 feet)